mcpaulafi/ot-harjoitustyo/dokumentaatio/specifications.md

 Stations are uploaded to the database from a csv-file.

 ## Known bugs
-- Not much error handling yet
+- Not enough error handling yet
 - Listbox mixes some station ID:s
-- Some CSV station names have errors
+- Not all stations deliver data for temperature and/or wind

 ## Development ideas / todos
 - User defines what measurement data (temperature, wind) is retrieved from the selected stations.
 (Not enough time to finnish in the course schedule)